ppeetteerrs/logseq-pkm/pages/A Mathematician Plays the Stock Market.md

 		- Support: comes from people who did not buy when stock last dropped to a certain price.
 They would rush to buy the stock when it falls to that price again
 	- [Parrondo's paradox](https://en.wikipedia.org/wiki/Parrondo%27s_paradox)
 		- A combination of losing strategies can become a winning strategy
-	- Sunk Cost Paradox #interesting #theory
+	- Sunk Cost Paradox #interesting
 		- ((63d68107-f565-4d59-b0c5-20d9ba7f9f8a))
 		- Explains why in a bubble economy acquisitions are often way overpriced
 - # Chapter 4: Chance and Efficient Markets
 	- ((63d6815c-e802-4567-9bb9-427e725e469e))
 		- [[Full House: The Spread of Excellence from Plato to Darwin]] #book #reading #maybe
-	- Gambler's Fallacy #interesting #theory
+	- Gambler's Fallacy #interesting
 		- ((63d6822a-6259-42e9-9d0e-a84f8811f7b4))
 		- Obviously, since the coin flips do not have memory
 	- Underestimating the Probability of Consecutive Wins
 		- ((63d68271-3dd7-4f03-99a1-c86d248588d4))
 		- Also leads to a a series of easy scams where people claim to be able to predict stock moves by binary search (sending random direction to half the subscribers every time, only keep the ones which received correct predictions)
-	- Benford's Law #interesting #theory
+	- Benford's Law #interesting
 	-
 	-
 	-